Nikos-Stuff/web/src/content/team/04-ZozoVidal1234/index.md

 ## 🔥 WHAT I CAN DO 1!!1!1!11!

--Minecraft maps (depend on the size and the details) -Blockbench models + texture (except for large model textures) -Roblox maps (also depend on the size and details lol) -Designer
+- Minecraft maps (depend on the size and the details)
+- Blockbench models + texture (except for large model textures)
+- Roblox maps (also depend on the size and details lol)
+- Designer
--Concept arts (Only IRL)
+- Concept arts (Only IRL)